 All GT faculty-led study abroad programs provide international insurance coverage to their student participants.
 Most U.S. policies do not cover medical care while abroad, and if they do only in emergency situations.
 Therefore, GT requires that its programs cover students with a policy that provides them with insurance for overseas medical emergencies, medical evacuation, and repatriation of remains.
-The current policy, through Cultural Insurance Services International (CISI), costs \$1.36/day per student.
+The current policy, negotiated and required by the USG should be calculated as a daily rate X number of days on the program.
 Programs should calculate the cost per student, including travel time (coverage should begin on the day of departure from the U.S. and end on the actual day of return to the U.S.) The cost of insurance is included in the program charge, and programs also include this total cost in their budget.
 OIE informs students and programs of rate changes each year during the student prep meetings and the faculty orientations.
 Programs should include contingency money in their budgets for any unforeseen increases with insurance and other service providers.

-Financial implications for students
+\\ Financial implications for students

-Study abroad insurance is provided by Cultural Insurance Services International (CISI) to all University System of Georgia students who participate in an official school sponsored program.
+Study abroad insurance is provided by the current USG approved provider to all University System of Georgia students who participate in an official school sponsored program.
 This policy includes coverage for medical expenses, accidental death and dismemberment, emergency medical and security evacuation, and repatriation of remains.
-Policy information may be found at wwww.culturalinsurance.com/gatech.edu.
+Policy information may be found at www.oie.gatech.edu.
 All participants are encouraged to review what is and is not covered by the study abroad insurance to determine if they wish to purchase additional coverage.
 Insurance information is provided to students via an online pre-departure orientation.